eschares/automated_API_calls/README.md

 ### To run, change:
 - line 26 to include your email address, get into OpenAlex's [polite API pool](https://docs.openalex.org/api#the-polite-pool)
-- line 95 to include your own Web of Science API Key, apply at https://developer.clarivate.com/
+- line 88 to assign your own Web of Science API Key, apply at https://developer.clarivate.com/